wp-plugins/ik-facebook/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Only load custom style sheet if one exists.

 = 1.1.1 =
-* Adds Option to Show / Hide Profile Picture
+* Adds Option to Show / Hide Profile Picture.

 = 1.1 =
-* Feature: Adds ability to embed Like Button, without Feed
+* Feature: Adds ability to embed Like Button, without Feed.
-* Feature: Adds functions to output Feed and / or Like Button in theme files
+* Feature: Adds functions to output Feed and / or Like Button in theme files.
-* Clarifies installation instructions
+* Clarifies installation instructions.
-* Simplifies setup process
+* Simplifies setup process.

 = 1.0.9 =
 * CSS compatibility adjustment.